yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/_Users_Guide.rst

 through the standard build system.
 For the specific purpose, board specific fitImage.its will be present in the prebuilt-images directory.

+.. ifconfig:: CONFIG_part_family in ('General_family', 'AM335X_family', 'AM437X_family', 'AM57X_family')

+   Pre-requisites ( Already part of SDK installations ):

+   - Uboot build directory for ARMV7
+   - Linux Image and DTB

+.. ifconfig:: CONFIG_part_family not in ('General_family', 'AM335X_family', 'AM437X_family', 'AM57X_family')

    Pre-requisites ( Already part of SDK installations ):

    - Uboot build directory for ARMV8
    - Linux Image and DTB

 .. note::